Perspective | My son wants to make video games his career. I’m trying not to hate this.

 But in that journey, it never dawned on me that one of them would want to do this for a living.
 This is a hobby, not a career.
 Right?

-It was a gut punch to think all the times that I sent them to zoo camp or architecture classes or took them on hikes or to museums or to volunteer at soup kitchens didn’t translate into ambitions of being a veterinarian, an environmental scientist, an architect or social worker.
+It was a gut punch to think about all the times that I sent them to zoo camp or architecture classes or took them on hikes or to museums or to volunteer at soup kitchens didn’t translate into ambitions of being a veterinarian, an environmental scientist, an architect or social worker.

 Nope, the child wants to make the very thing we fight about — constantly — his life’s work.